-We're totally with you—figuring out which vendors you should tip is terribly confusing!
-Plus, when you're already stretching your wedding budget to accommodate so many mounting expenses, it can be a little frustrating and overwhelming to think about tipping vendors on top of their already negotiated fees.
-But a good rule of thumb to remember: You don't need to tip the owner of a business.
-So, a vendor who's self-employed or is the owner of a business is generally not tipped.
+Do you tip a florist?
+You can, but you don't have to.
+A good rule of thumb to remember: You don't need to tip the owner of a business; a vendor who's self-employed or is the owner of a business is generally not tipped.
 If your florist owns his or her studio or floral boutique, there's no need to tip on top of the already negotiated fee.
-However, as always, you should always tip vendors who offer exceptional service.
-So, if your florist truly went above and beyond—maybe she was somehow able to source those out-of-season Japanese peonies for your bridal bouquet—you might express your gratitude with a 10 percent tip or a nice gift that you could drop off (or mail) once you return from your honeymoon.
+Nonetheless, you might want to tip them anyway because of their exceptional service.
+If your florist truly went above and beyond—maybe she was somehow able to source those out-of-season Japanese peonies for your bridal bouquet—you might want to give them a cash tip.

 "From the florist's perspective, a tip isn't generally expected, but it's always going to be well received.
 As a small business owner, they may or may not be raking in the money, so a little extra as a tip can be a supersweet bonus," says wedding planner Leah Weinberg, owner of Color Pop Events.